Music Industry, Minor

 3 Semester Credit Hours (3 Lecture Hours)

 Designed for both music majors and non-majors, this course introduces students to the Musical Instrument Digital Interface (MIDI) sequencing using computer software and keyboard synthesizers.
-Students learn concepts, basic theory and techniques, and the application of MIDI techniques to the production of music.
-Hands-on projects are completed using MIDI keyboard synthesizers and sequencer software.
+Students will learn how to apply basic music theory, Foley sound effects, creation of virtual synthesizers, and film score.
+Hands-on projects are completed throughout the semester culminating in sound design, sound effects, and composition for film.

 3 Semester Credit Hours (3 Lecture Hours)